 TIMELINE-Saudi Aramco's winding road to an IPO

-Saudi Arabia's state oil company finally kick-started its initial public offering (IPO) on Sunday, announcing its intention to list nearly four years after Crown Prince Mohammed bin Salman first floated the idea.
-Here are the key events on Aramco's path to an eventual stock market debut.
+Saudi Aramco has finally kick-started its initial public offering (IPO), nearly four years after Crown Prince Mohammed bin Salman first presented the idea.
+Here are key events in the Saudi state oil giant's planned stock market debut.

-Nov 3, 2019 - Saudi Arabia's Capital Market Authority said its board had approved Saudi Aramco's application for the registration and offering of a proportion of its shares.
+Nov 3, 2019 - Saudi Aramco announces its intention to float after Saudi Arabia's Capital Market Authority said its board had approved the company's application for the registration and offering of a proportion of its shares.
 Oct 18, 2019 - Saudi Aramco delays the planned launch of its initial public offering in hopes that pending third-quarter results will bolster investor confidence in the world's largest oil firm.

 Oct 8, 2019 - The Saudi central bank vets local lenders' exposure to Saudi Aramco ahead of an initial public offering of the state-oil giant that will likely see large numbers of Saudi investors seek loans to buy its stock, three sources familiar with the matter said.
 Oct 7, 2019 - Rating agency Fitch downgrades Saudi Aramco by one notch after attacks last month on two production facilities, putting the rating of the state-owned oil giant at par with the one of Saudi Arabia.